-For the most part, drug addiction and dependency develop in the same way almost every time.
+For the most part, drug addiction and dependency usually develop in the same way.
 Someone is either prescribed a drug or takes it recreationally.
-When the drug’s effect ends it leaves, the user feeling empty and unhappy and may result in withdrawal.
+When the drug’s effect ends, the user can experience a range of feelings and physical effects, in which some may result in withdrawal.

 Advantages of Out-of-State Treatment

-While it may seem like a good idea, surrounding yourself with friends and loved ones while going through recovery may sometimes prove counterproductive.
+While it may seem like a good idea to surround yourself with friends and loved ones while going through recovery, that could sometimes prove counterproductive.
 It is not rare for a patient to focus on their loved ones more than themselves.

 Advantages of In-State Treatment

-Most insurance policies do cover out-of-state treatment, but at Arete, we know that every case is different.
-If your insurance does not include out-of-state drug treatment in its details, engaging in treatment out-of-state can prove very costly.
+Most insurance policies cover out-of-state treatment, but at Arete, we know every case is different.
+If your insurance coverage does not include out-of-state drug treatment in its details, engaging in treatment out-of-state can prove very costly.
 Keep in mind that a price increase is not guaranteed, and the treatment center may be the same price as an in-state center.

-What Is The Best Option For Me?
+Which Is the Best Option for Me?

 There’s much to consider when weighing the effectiveness of in-state or out-of-state treatment.
 If made without proper preparation, that choice could be the reason for the success or failure of one’s recovery.
 There are three things to consider when deciding on which is the better choice for you: people, places, and things.